Overview

 Data Preparation

-Create a template and create a dataset named ds1.
-The SQL statement is select * from Employee.
+Create a template and create a dataset ds1 with the SQL statement Select * from EMPLOYEE.

 Template Design